Facial recognition firm Clearview AI tells investors it’s seeking massive expansion beyond law enforcement

 But much of its new pitch to investors centers on its pursuit of the “limitless future applications” of nongovernment work, including in banking, health care, insurance and retail.
 “Everything in the future, digitally and in real life, will be accessible through your face,” the presentation says.

-The company said in the presentation that it is hoping to raise $50 million in a third round of investment, known as a “Series C.” The company raised $30 million in a similar funding round last summer that valued the company at $130 million.
+The company says in the presentation that it is hoping to raise $50 million in a third round of investment, known as a “Series C.” The company raised $30 million in a similar funding round last summer that valued the company at $130 million.

 Its relatively modest valuation, tech experts suggest, could be a reflection of the saturated market for facial recognition algorithms, the company’s precarious legal situation or the fact that its biggest selling point, its vast facial-data cache, has been called “illegitimately obtained.”

-The company said in the presentation it could “revolutionize” how workers in the gig economy are screened and be used to evaluate people on apps used for dating or finding babysitters, house cleaners or repair contractors.
+The company says in the presentation that it could “revolutionize” how workers in the gig economy are screened and that its technology could be used to evaluate people on apps used for dating or finding babysitters, house cleaners or repair contractors.

-The presentation included the logos for a number of companies, including Airbnb, Lyft and Uber.
+The presentation includes the logos for a number of companies, including Airbnb, Lyft and Uber.
 Ton-That said they were “examples of the types of firms that have expressed interest in Clearview’s facial recognition technology for the purposes of consent-based identity verification, since there are a lot of issues with crimes that happen on their platforms.”

 Spokespeople at those three companies told The Post they had no plans to work with Clearview and had never expressed interest in a partnership.